banikaur07/INFO6350_002787873_BaniKaurBhalla/final-project/final_project_garage_sale/README.md

-# HyperGarage Sale Final Project
+# Hyper Garage Sale Final Project

 A mobile application designed to sell items through garage sales using Flutter for cross-platform development and integrates with Firebase Firestore for real-time data management.